GiovsTech/Website/content/page/about/index.en.md

 Our company made open source software, sharing "Open Source Ideology", owned by Richard Stallman.

-On the 23rd June 2023, "The Hazen Project" was closed, because the team doesn't do anything to support it.
+On the 23rd of June 2023, "The Hazen Project" was closed, because the team doesn't do anything to support it.
 You can visit [Hazen's inactive website](https://inactive.hazentech.it) to understand how things are changed.

 ---